 Additionally, the American Psychological Association cites improved patient outcomes, cost savings, and reduced mental health stigma as additional benefits of the integrated care model.

-Getting your integrated care program started
+Getting your integrated behavioral health care program started

 As with implementing any new process, there may be initial start-up challenges.
 For example, unless teams are already using the same medical record system, training may need to be implemented to ensure everyone knows how to use the system properly.